Eric Haase Player Props: Tigers vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have the 26th-ranked team ERA across all league pitching staffs (5.57).
+- The Red Sox's 5.37 team ERA ranks 25th among all MLB pitching staffs.

-- Red Sox pitchers combine to give up the fifth-most home runs in baseball (14 total, two per game).
+- Red Sox pitchers combine to give up 14 total home runs at a rate of 1.8 per game (to rank 24th in the league).

-- The Red Sox will look to Houck (1-0) in his second start this season.
+- Crawford (0-1) gets the start for the Red Sox, his second of the season.

-- His last time out came on Sunday against the Baltimore Orioles, when the right-hander went five innings, surrendering three earned runs while giving up five hits.
+- The righty last pitched on Monday against the Pittsburgh Pirates, when he threw four innings, allowing seven earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.